 Divorce in GA

 We represent clients in both uncontested and contested divorce in GA cases.
 We handle issues commonly associated with divorce, from child custody to alimony.
-Contact a Georgia divorce attorney to see what your options are.
+Contact a Divorce Attorney in Atlanta to see what your options are.

 Under certain circumstances, it may be possible to seek modification of an original custody order.
-To see if modification of custody is an option, contact a Georgia divorce attorney.
+To see if modification of custody is an option, contact a Divorce Attorney in Atlanta.

 A father may file a petition for legitimation to acquire legal rights regarding his child born out of wedlock.
-Contact a Georgia divorce attorney to see what can be done about legitimation.
+Contact a Divorce Attorney in Atlanta to see what can be done about legitimation.

 We represent clients in matters where child support is the only issue and where child support is a part of a larger case, such as divorce in GA with minor children.
-Contact a Georgia divorce attorney about child support issues.
+Contact a Divorce Attorney in Atlanta about child support issues.

 Contempt is a willful violation of a court order, such as a final judgment and decree of divorce.
 For example, a person could be in contempt for failure to pay child support or alimony.
-A Georgia divorce attorney may be able to help you prosecute or defend a contempt motion.
+A Divorce Attorney in Atlanta may be able to help you prosecute or defend a contempt motion.

 Temporary protective order is a court order that may provide protection to victims of family violence or stalking.
-Talk to a Georgia divorce attorney about your options regarding a TPO.
+Talk to a Divorce Attorney in Atlanta about your options regarding a TPO.